Dragonmasterx87/CompBio1-Tulane/docs/day2/3multi.md

 ---
 ## Multidimensional reduction and cell clustering
 ### STEP10 Linear dimensionality reduction

+Reducing data is important so that we can visualize it in a 2-dimensional plane.
+Read this paper by [Lever et al., 2017: Nature Methods](https://www.nature.com/articles/nmeth.4346) to read more about principal component analysis.

 ```r
 pbmc <- RunPCA(pbmc, pc.genes = pbmc@assays$RNA@var.features, npcs = 20, verbose = TRUE)
 ```